 CMS currently posts all technical information, guidelines, such as those referenced in this document, as well as webinar slide decks, audit resources, and other documentation on the CMS zONE EDE webpage.
-101 CMS has divided these pages and the documentation across the following subject areas (as of December 2022): General EDE Guidance and Information, Business Audit Resources, Privacy and Security Audit Resources, Eligibility Information, API Information, EDE Slides From Issuer Technical Workgroup, Upcoming and Historical Deployment Information, and Additional Direct Enrollment Information.
+105 CMS has divided these pages and the documentation across the following subject areas: General EDE Guidance and Information, Business Audit Resources, Privacy and Security Audit Resources, Eligibility Information, API Information, EDE Slides From Issuer Technical Workgroup, Upcoming and Historical Deployment Information, and Additional Direct Enrollment Information.

 This webpage is accessible by members of the following CMS zONE communities: Private Issuer Community (for issuers), the Web-Broker Community (for web-brokers), and the EDE Auditors Community.
-CMS will post all EDE updates, information for third-party Auditors, webinar slide decks, and FAQs to these communities, and will highlight updates during the weekly ITWG webinars.
+106 CMS will post all EDE updates, information for third-party Auditors,